nightkingdoms/StripeTaker-1.02/README.md

 It is not guaranteed to even work (though should) and some portions may need to be edited to make it work or improve on.

 Source code released under the MIT License.

+This project uses the AES/padCrypt classes from Strategy Star Inc., Zip Module class by PhpConcept, Mobile Detect class by Serban Ghita and Victor Stanciu, the Stripe PHP library from Stripe.com, jQuery 1.8.1, Twitter Bootstrap 2.1.0, and Font Awesome.